hakavlad/nohang/README.md

 ### Requirements

-- Linux 3.14+
+- `Linux 3.14+` (because the MemAvailable parameter appeared in /proc/meminfo since kernel version 3.14) and `Python 3.4+` (compatibility with earlier versions was not tested) for basic usage
-- Python 3.4+
+- `libnotify` (Fedora, Arch) or `libnotify-bin` (Debian, Ubuntu) for desktop notifications and `sudo` for desktop notifications as root

 ### Memory and CPU usage

-- VmRSS is 10 - 14 MiB depending on the settings
+- VmRSS is 10 — 13.5 MiB depending on the settings
 - CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases) and monitoring intensity (can be changed by user via config)

 ### Status

-The program is unstable and some fixes are required before the first stable version will be released.
-(Need documentation, translation, review.)
+The program is unstable and some fixes are required before the first stable version will be released (need documentation, translation, review and some optimisation).

 ### Download